-In the first instance the TOE integrated circuit is produced containing the MRTD's chip Dedicated Software and the parts of the MRTD's chip Embedded Software in the non-volatile non-programmable memories (ROM).
+In the first instance the TOE integrated circuit is produced containing the MRTD's chip Dedicated Software and the parts of the MRTD's chip Embedded Software in the nonvolatile non-programmable memories (ROM).
+Other parts of the Embedded Software are loaded into Flash.
 The IC manufacturer programs IC Identification Data onto the chip to control the IC as MRTD material during the IC manufacturing and the delivery process to the MRTD manufacturer.
 The IC is securely delivered from the IC manufacturer to the MRTD manufacturer.